 The Annual Action Plan describes activities to be undertaken by the City of Urbana with CDBG funds and by Urbana HOME Consortium members with HOME funds.
 The City of Urbana expects to receive \$460,655 in FY 2008-2009 CDBG entitlement funds.
 These funds will be combined with an estimated \$5,000 in program income and an estimated \$118,000 in reprogrammed funds carried over from FY 2007-2008 to create a total estimated CDBG program budget of \$583,655.
 Also included in the CDBG budget will be obligated projects from previous years, in the estimated total of \$383,057, that are anticipated to be carried over into FY 2008-2009.
-The total amount of obligated carryover and CDBG funding for FY 2008-2009 is estimated at \$924,660.
+The total amount of obligated carryover and CDBG funding for FY 2008-2009 is estimated at \$ 966,712.

 Leveraging is one of three primary objectives used by the city to determine how CDBG funds are to be used in Urbana (the other two objectives are impact on community and collaboration with other agencies).
-Numerous CDBG-funded activities involve leveraging of other public and private funds.
+The following CDBG-funded activities involve leveraging of other public and private funds:

-- CDBG funds for infrastructure improvement activities within the targeted area will leverage other city resources and, in one case, federal funds for the project. - All CDBG subrecipients have pledged non-CDBG funds as leverage for delivery of their CDBG-funded activities: A Woman's Fund has pledged 25%, Center for Women in Transition has pledged 76% for the Single Women's Transitional Shelter & 32% for the HVAC project; and C-U Independence (Developmental Services Center) has pledged 25%.
+- CDBG funds for infrastructure improvement activities within the targeted area will leverage other city resources and, in one case, federal funds for the project. - All CDBG subrecipients have pledged non-CDBG funds as leverage for delivery of their CDBG-funded activities: A Woman's Fund has pledged twenty five percent (25%), Center for Women in Transition has pledged seventy-six percent (76%) for the Single Women's Transitional Shelter and thirty-two percent (32%) for the HVAC project; and C-U Independence (Developmental Services Center) has pledged twenty-five percent (25%).

-• The Urbana HOME Consortium expects to receive \$1,010,203 in FY 2008-2009 HOME funds.
-These funds are combined with \$ 170,911 in Local Match funds.
-Anticipated revenue from Program Income, estimated to be \$35,000 is added to the HOME and Local Match funds for a total estimated HOME budget of \$1,216,213 for FY 2008-2009.
-(Note because this is a Draft this does not include reprogrammed or carry-over funds).

-The Urbana HOME Consortium also expects to receive \$ 9,506 in FY 2008-2009 funds from the American Dream Downpayment Initiative (ADDI).
+- The Urbana HOME Consortium expects to receive \$1,010,203 in FY 2008-2009 HOME funds.
+These funds are combined with \$170,911 in Local Match funds.
+Anticipated revenue from Program Income, estimated to be \$42,125 is added to the HOME and Local Match funds for a total estimated HOME budget of \$1,318,745 FY 2008-2009.
+The budget total includes FY 2008-2009 ADDI funds, in addition to estimated amounts for reprogrammed funds, ADDI canny-over and administrative carry-over.
+Funds remaining as of July 1, 2008 from uncompleted projects from previous years will be carried over to be expended in the next year. - The Urbana HOME Consortium also expects to receive \$ 9,506 in FY 2008-2009 funds from the American Dream Downpayment Initiative (ADDI).